Zowe-Java-SDK/ZosShell/README.md

 NOTES:

-"mvsconsolename" is optional and not needed.
-If you find trouble executing the mvs command, then your zosmf instance may be using a console name other than the default.
-If so, you can specify it here for the app to use when executing mvs command.
+"mvsconsolename" is optional.
+If executing the mvs command fails, then your zosmf instance may be using a console name other than the default.

-sshport is optional but if you try to execute the ussh command it will fail as it relies on a valid SSH connection to perform the command.
+If so, you can specify the different mvsconsolename.

+"sshport" is optional.
+If not specified, "ussh" command will fail.

 At the root directory prompt, execute the following maven command:

     mvn clean install